Ornate Box Turtle (Terrapene ornata)

 Courtship and mating occurs in spring, but as with many other species, there is some evidence that occasional matings take place in late summer or fall.
 The female digs a nest in loose sandy soil and deposits five or six eggs.
 The eggs hatch in two or three months.
 The hatchlings have many predators and spend most of their time hiding.

 Box turtles are thought to be a long-lived animal.
 Some reports of 50 year old specimens may be true, but are rare.
 Wild box turtle have an average lifespan of about 25 years (Metcalf and Metcalf, 1985).
-Adult box turtles have no enemies except humans.
+Adult box turtles are preyed upon by large carnivorous mammals, but humans have the worst effect upon populations.
 Humans may collect them, but destroying their habitat and automobile mortality is extremely high.